dvail/map-nectar/README.md

 based maps in a 2-dimensional environment.
 The map concept is inspired by the isometric maps from Final Fantasy Tactics, but using hexagonal tiles instead of square tiles.

+View the live demo [here](https://map-nectar.dvail.com/), or clone and run the editor locally with `npm install` followed by `npm run dev`.

 To load a set of textures into the map, click the Tile Sets option, and load the corresponding .png image with the `Load Image` button, followed by the corresponding JSON texture atlas with the `Load Atlas` button.
 Example textures can be found in the `./res` directory of this repository.

 A sample map can be imported with the file downloaded from [./res/sample-map-export.json](./res/sample-map-export.json).